csmoothey/multitimer/docs/multitimer_manual.md

 The "Change brightness of the MultiTimer window" key command setup in the Installation section of this document can be used to change the display brightness of the MultiTimer.
-Nine brightness levels are provided.
+Seven brightness levels are provided.

 ## Plugin Menu